eCook Meal

 SILKY SATAY CURRY

-Once the satay has thickened, whisk in some lime zest and the juice of 6 lime wedges (or you can add it to taste, but we encourage using a generous amount of lime!)
+Once the satay has thickened, whisk in some Lime zest and the juice of 6 lime wedges (or you can add it to taste, but we encourage using a generous amount of lime!)
 Add the pak choi leaves and cook for 2-3 minutes until wilted.
-To finish, stir through the roast butternut and three-quarters of the chopped coriander.
+To finish, stir through the roast Butternut and three-quarters of the chopped coriander.
 Season to taste and remove from the heat on completion.

 BOWL IT UP!